EdgeOL: Efficient in-situ Online Learning on Edge Devices: EdgeOL Design

 \subsection{Similarity-Guided Freezing (SimFreeze)}

-We next design SimFreeze which adaptively freezes and unfreezes appropriate layers during the process of continual learning.
-As discussed in Section \ref{sec:moti_intra}, the model gradually converges as training proceeds within one scenario.
-SimFreeze identifies and freezes those converged model layers.
+We next design SimFreeze that adaptively freezes and unfreezes appropriate layers during online learning.
+In general, as the model gradually converges as training proceeds within one scenario, SimFreeze identifies and freezes those converged layers.
 Upon encountering a scenario change, SimFreeze selectively resumes training on previously frozen layers that become unstable in the new scenario, facilitating a rapid and efficient adaptation to the changes.